khoaly-banhmi/pho_digitalgarden/content/index.md

 Somehow you have stumbled upon my digital garden, where I host and organize my ideas for future reference and growth, like a personal wiki.
 The notes are all in markdown so they can be migrated, stored easily and sustainably.

+I am currently a freshman in [aerospace engineering](https://engineering.tamu.edu/aerospace/index.html) at Texas A&M, College Station.
+Apart from studying full time, I am teaching myself web development and wandering the fields of sustainable aviation, data visualization, and child-mind-growth.

+You can get in touch via email: lynhatkhoa@tamu.edu

 This site is made using [Quartz](https://quartz.jzhao.xyz/) and formatted using [Obsidian MD](https://obsidian.md/).
 These are all open source software and maintained by the community.
 Create your own digital garden using the links above.

 Anything published here are under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1).
 You can use them in your work, adapt, remix, anything, but you need to attribute the original work.